Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/introduction.rst

 Each shader node has a color input, and outputs a shader.
 These can then be mixed and added together using Mix and Add Shader nodes.
 No other operations are permitted.
-The resulting output can then be used by the render engine to compute all light interactions, for direct lighting or global illumination.
+The resulting output can then be used by the renderer to compute all light interactions, for direct lighting or global illumination.

 .. seealso::